CDF-II W boson mass in the Dirac Scotogenic model: Dark Matter

-The results of the analysis are shown in Fig.~\ref{fig:doubletDM}.
-It is clear that it is not possible to fit relic density, the $m_W$ CDF-II measurement and the constraints given by $Z$ decays and direct detection at the same time.
-In particular, it can be seen in the left panel of that figure that a mass of $\sim 15 \text{ GeV}$ can satisfy the relic density and $m_W$ constraints as well as direct detection, but such a light neutral doublet is ruled out by LEP.
-On the other hand, a higher mass of $\sim 300 \text{ GeV}$ can satisfy the correct relic density but not $m_W$ and direct detection at the same time.
-Note that the results for the doublet DM case are equivalent to those in the Majorana scotogenic case \cite{Batra:2022pej}.
-However, in the scotogenic Dirac case there is an alternative for having scalar DM, namely the singlet DM which we will discuss in Sec.~\ref{sec:singletDM}.
+The right side of Fig.~\ref{fig:doubletDM} depicts the relationship between the spin-independent WIMP-nucleon cross-section and the mass of the DM particle.
+The Xenon-1T experiment has established an upper bound on the nucleon cross-section, and this bound places constraints on WIMP masses over 6 GeV.
+In our analysis, for DM masses above 86 GeV, the green points on the graph exhibit a higher cross-section than the upper limit established by Xenon-1T.
+However, for the range of DM masses between 58 and 86 GeV, there are green points that meet theoretical and experimental constraints for mainly doublet scalar DM.
+Therefore, the only surviving DM masses for this model fall within this range.\\ It is important to mention that the results for the doublet DM case are equivalent to those in the Majorana scotogenic case \cite{Batra:2022pej}.
+However, in the scotogenic Dirac case, there is an alternative for having scalar DM, namely the singlet DM which we will discuss in Sec.~\ref{sec:singletDM}.